 - Applicable.
 The SPR or mitigation measures listed below are applicable to the initial treatment and/or treatment maintenance.
-A yes/no is placed next to the initial treatment and treatment maintenance to indicate if it is applicable to that stage of treatment.
-MMs and SPRs not applicable to initial or maintenance treatments were removed from the table. - Timing.
+A yes/no is placed next to the initial treatment and treatment maintenance to indicate if it is applicable to that stage of treatment. - Timing.
 This column identifies the time frame in which the SPR or mitigation measure will be implemented (e.g., prior to treatment, during treatment, etc.). - Implementing Entity.
-The implementing entity is the agency or organization responsible for carrying out the requirement.
-There are two implementing entities for this project which correspond to the Project proponent responsibilities map in attachment C. - Verifying/Monitoring Entity.
+The implementing entity is the agency or organization responsible for carrying out the requirement. - Verifying/Monitoring Entity.
 The verifying/monitoring entity is the agency or organization responsible for ensuring that the requirement is implemented.
 The verifying/monitoring entity may be different from the implementing entity.
-There are two verifying/monitoring entities for this project which correspond to the Project proponent responsibilities map in attachment C.